graphaware/neo4j-nlp/README.md

 * `cleanKeywords` (true): run cleaning procedure
 * `topXTags` (1/3): set a fraction of highest-rated tags that will be used as keywords / key phrases
 * `removeStopwords` (true): use a stopwords list for co-occurrence graph building and final cleaning of keywords
-* `stopwords`: customize stopwords list (it it starts with `+`, the following words are appended to the default stopwords list, otherwise the default list is overwritten)
+* `stopwords`: customize stopwords list (if the list starts with `+`, the following words are appended to the default stopwords list, otherwise the default list is overwritten)
 * `respectSentences` (false): respect or not sentence boundaries for co-occurrence graph building
 * `respectDirections` (false): respect or not directions in co-occurrence graph (how the words follow each other)
 * `iterations` (30): number of PageRank iterations